Electrostatics/apbs-pdb2pqr/pdb2pqr/INSTALL.md

 http://www.pyinstaller.org/

 PyInstaller 2.1 or newer installed as python library is required.
-To create standalone build, first build the application as normal then run 'pyinstaller pdb2pqr.spec' in the root archive folder.
+To create standalone build, first build the application as normal then run

+	pyinstaller pdb2pqr.spec

+in the root archive folder.
 The distributable program will be in the dist/pdb2pqr folder.

 Each supported platform has different needs when creating the binary build: